 If you’re still trying to understand the difference, we’ve broken it down even simpler.

 All shareholders are invited and encouraged to attend.
 In addition, the board of directors and the management company will also participate in and run the meeting.

 Who attends co-op board meetings?Who attends co-op board meetings?

 Elected shareholders and their legal counsel, accountants, and the managing agent or agents of the building attend co-op board meetings.

 How frequently are shareholder meetings held?How frequently are shareholder meetings held?

 Shareholder meetings are held annually, as required by the co-op bylaws.
 Most co-op meetings tend to take place during the beginning of summer.

-Co-op board meetings are held generally once a month.
-They may be held more frequently if there is an emergency or a particular project.
+Co-op board meetings are generally held once a month.
+However, they may be held more frequently if there is an emergency or a particular project.